opensearch-project/documentation-website/_install-and-configure/plugins.md

 - `dependencies={ opensearch: "~2.3.0" }`: The plugin is compatible with all versions starting from 2.3.0 up to the next minor version, in this example, 2.4.0 (exclusive).
 - `dependencies={ opensearch: "^2.3.0" }`: The plugin is compatible with all versions starting from 2.3.0 up to the next major version, in this example, 3.0.0 (exclusive).

-You can only specify one of `opensearch.version` or `dependencies` properties.
+You can specify only one of the `opensearch.version` or `dependencies` properties.
 {: .note}

 ### Bundled plugins